Table of Contents[Hide][Show]

 The Virginia Capital Trail offers a free way to sightsee and use no fossil fuels.
 The 52-mile dedicated paved trail connects downtown Richmond with Jamestown.
 Biking just a portion of it is a great way to see the area.

 Carytown is known as the ‘mile of style.”
-This nine-block neighborhood is filled with boutiques and local eateries.
+This nine-block neighborhood is filled with boutiques, art galleries and local eateries.

 Paid Things to See in Richmond